-from .probabilistic_marching_triangles_stats import crossing_prob_triangles_mc
+from .probabilistic_marching_triangles_stats import probabilistic_marching_triangles_summary_statistics

-from .probabilistic_marching_triangles_vis import matplotlib_probabilistic_marching_triangles_vis
+from .probabilistic_marching_triangles_vis import visualize_probabilistic_marching_triangles

 [docs]